 - Data Sources: - INRIX, Observed speed - VDOT Traffic Monitoring System, Traffic volume - Federal Highway Administration, 2018 National Household Travel Survey (NHTS) and Virginia supplement (additional surveys conducted) to the NHTS (Vehicle occupancy) - VDOT, Speed limit - Year of analysis: 2018 - Period of analysis: A 14-hour period between 6 a.m. and 8 p.m. on weekdays and weekend days. - Calculations - 1.
 Develop Vehicle-Miles Traveled (VMT) utilizing average traffic volume for each weekday and weekend day hour between 6 a.m. and 8 p.m. in the year of analysis. - 2.
 Locate hourly speed data along INRIX Traffic Message Channels (TMC) for each weekday and weekend day hour between 6 a.m. and 8 p.m. in the year of analysis. - 3.
 Summarize occupancy results from NHTS vehicle occupancy travel surveys and calculate average vehicle occupancy. - 4.
 Utilize the average vehicle occupancy to convert VMT to PMT. - 5.
 Assemble roadway characteristics layer with posted speed limit. - 6.
-Identify average speeds in each time period for the period of analysis that fall below the posted speed limit.

-- Threshold for Defining "Excessive Congestion": Roadway segments where average hourly travel speed is below 75 percent of the posted speed limit. - 8.
+Identify average speeds in each time period for the period of analysis that fall below the posted speed limit. - Threshold for Defining "Excessive Congestion": Roadway segments where average hourly travel speed is below 7.
+75 percent of the posted speed limit. - 8.
 Identify roadway segments with excessive congestion in three weekday time periods: 6 a.m.
 10 a.m.; 10 a.m.
-4 p.m. and 4 p.m.-8 p.m., or one weekend day time period: 6 a.m.
-8 p.m. - Select the one of the three weekday time periods with the highest percentage of PMT in excessively congested conditions (Output X) and select percentage of person-miles traveled in excessively congested conditions for the one weekend day period (Output Y) - 10.
-Identify the share of PMT that occurs in excessively congested conditions by performing the following: [(Output X 5 weekdays) + (Output Y 2 weekend days)] / 7 days. - 11.
-Threshold for Need for Congestion Mitigation: Roadway segments where the average weekday and weekend day share of person miles traveled in excessively congested conditions exceeds policy threshold of 2% are identified as those with Need for Congestion Mitigation
+4 p.m. and 4 p.m.-8 p.m., or one weekend day time period: 6 a.m. - 8 p.m. - 9.
+Select the one of the three weekday time periods with the highest percentage of PMT in excessively congested conditions (Output X) and select percentage of person-miles traveled in excessively congested conditions for the one weekend day period (Output Y) - 10.
+Identify the share of PMT that occurs in excessively congested conditions by performing the following: [(Output X \ 5 weekdays) + (Output Y \ 2 weekend days)] / 7 days.

-1 Commonwealth Transportation Board, Actions to Approve the 2019 VTrans Vision, Goals, Objectives, Guiding Principles and the 2019 Mid-term Needs Identification Methodology and Accept the 2019 Mid-term Needs, January 15, 2020
+Commonwealth Transportation Board, Actions to Approve the 2019 VTrans Vision, Goals, Objectives, Guiding Principles and the 2019 Mid-term Needs Identification Methodology and Accept the 2019 Mid-term Needs, January 15, 2020